-A quality authorizer

-conducts school oversight that competently evaluates performance and monitors charter school fulfillment of legal obligations; ensures charter schools' legally entitled autonomy; protects students' rights; informs intervention (including probation), revocation and renewal decisions; and reports publicly on individual and collective performance of the charter schools it oversees.
+A quality authorizer conducts contract oversight that competently evaluates performance and monitors compilance; ensures schools' legally entitled autonomy; protects student rights; informs intervention, revocation, and renewal decisions; and provides annual public reports on school performance.

-NACSA's Principles & Standards for Quality Charter School Authorizing The authorizing board must implement a comprehensive performance accountability and compliance monitoring system that is defined by the charter contract and provides the district board with the information necessary to make rigorous, evidencebased decisions regarding charter renewal, revocation, and probation or other interventions.
+The authorizing board must implement a comprehensive performance accountability and compliance monitoring system that is defined by the charter contract and provides the district board with the information necessary to make rigorous, evidence-based decisions regarding charter renewal, revocation, and probation or other interventions.
 An effective and comprehensive monitoring system is based on and aligned with the academic, financial, and organizational standards set forth in the charter contract and the Campus Evaluation Framework.